William Lavin: Early work as a concert tenor in the United States (1888–1892)

 In February 1891 Lavin performed in concert with the Choral Society of Washington at Lincoln Hall in Washington D.C. with his fellow soloist being soprano Mary Howe.
-He and Howe were soloist again soon after with members of the NYP serving as their orchestra at the Meriden Opera House in April 1891.
+He and Howe were soloist again soon after with members of the NYP as their orchestra at the Meriden Opera House in April 1891.
 He married Mary Howe later that year on November 30, 1891 in Cleveland.
 In April 1891 he performed with conductor Theodore Thomas and his Thomas Orchestra at Historical Hall in Brooklyn, and performed with Thomas again at the 1891 Indianapolis May Festival.
 He was also the tenor soloist in Haydn's The Creation with the Baltimore Symphony Orchestra at the 1891 May Festival in Charlotte, North Carolina.
 He was the tenor soloist in several different performances of the Messiah in December 1891; among them performances at the Academy of Music in Philadelphia; the Auditorium Theatre in Chicago with the Chicago Symphony Orchestra and the Apollo Chorus; and at The Swedish Tabernacle in Minneapolis.

 In January 1892 Lavin and his wife were soloists in the Messiah for performances with the New York Symphony Orchestra and Choral Society of Washington at Albaugh's Grand Opera House.
 The couple frequently performed recitals and concerts together in 1892 in such states as Maine, Connecticut, Massachusetts, Vermont, and New York.
 In August 1892 they were soloists in a special concert organized by the Estey Organ company celebrating 250,000th organ manufactured by the company which was presided over by Carroll S. Page, then the 43rd governor of Vermont.